 Still, most users undoubtedly wonder if topical CBD is effective.
 Well, is it?

 How are topical CBD products used?

 Since its discovery, the use of CBD has increased considerably.
-Presently, CBD is touted to have pharmaceutical benefits, especially in managing pain and anxiety.
+Presently, CBD is touted to have pharmaceutical benefits, especially in supporting pain and anxiety reduction.